aashmauprety/Hairstyle-Recommender/Hair-Style-Recommendation-System-main/README.md

 # Hair-Style-Recommendation-System
-This is the research project that classifies the person's face and assigns the best fit hairstyle template onto the head of the person.
+This project classifies the person's facial shape and recommends the best fit hairstyle template.
+The project is trained on images of different shapes of human face and deployed using Django.